GNUWorldChannel/PayasOS-20.04.1/README.md

 JUNE, 2021: We added Ubuntu 21.04.0 as VM with all PRE-REQUISITES installed.
 It means, you need to download ircu + gnuworld + cservice-web but isn´t necesary follow the entire guide.
 Compile both, configure and run them.
-Same thing for gnuworld.
 Use PayasOS same users and passwords.

 Request us access via: https://drive.google.com/file/d/15TmOw-xQ6H8bpM_7Y1T-02k6KHl3uudY/view?usp=sharing